Fighting in ice hockey: History

 Fighting has been a part of ice hockey since the sport's rise in popularity in 19th century Canada.
 There are a number of theories behind the integration of fighting into the game; the most common is that the relative lack of rules in the early history of hockey encouraged physical intimidation and control.
 Other theories include the poverty and high crime rates of local Canada in the 19th century.
+There was also an influence from working-class lacrosse players, who transitioned to ice hockey when lacrosse adopted an amateur-only policy in Canada, and who were accustomed to a violently aggressive form of play.
 The implementation of some features, such as the blue lines in 1918, actually encouraged fighting due to the increased level of physical play.
 Creation of the blue lines allowed forward passing, but only in the neutral zone.
 Therefore, puck handlers played at close quarters and were subject to a great deal of physical play.
 The emergence of enforcers, who protected the puck handlers and fought when necessary, followed shortly thereafter.

 In 1922, the NHL introduced Rule 56, which formally regulated fighting, or "fisticuffs" as it was called in the official NHL rulebook.
 Rather than ejecting players from the game, as was the practice in amateur and collegiate hockey, players would be given a five-minute major penalty.
 Rule 56 and its language also filtered down to the minor professional and junior leagues in North America.
 Promoters such as Tex Rickard of Madison Square Garden, who also promoted boxing events, saw financial opportunities in hockey fights and devised marketing campaigns around the rivalries between various team enforcers.

 In the current NHL rulebook, the archaic reference to "fisticuffs" has been removed; fighting is now governed under Rule 46 in the NHL rulebook.
 Referees are given considerable latitude in determining what exactly constitutes a fight and what penalties are applicable to the participants.
 Significant modifications from the original rule involve penalties which can be assessed to a fight participant deemed to have instigated the fight and additional penalties resulting from instigating a fight while wearing a face-shield.